-Q: Does Penn State football affect the WWTP?
+Q: Does Penn State football affect the Water Reclamation Facility?

 A: Penn State football games have virtually no effect on the plant.

-Q: Who owns the WWTP on University Drive?
+Q: Who owns the Water Reclamation Facility on University Drive?

-A: The WWTP on University Dr. is owned and operated by Penn State.
+A: The WRF on University Drive is owned and operated by Penn State.